Industry News

 Emails and scattered files slow projects down

-Approvals can take several days when you have to find the right contacts, consolidate comments and check the latest versions.
+Approvals can take several days when you have to find the right contacts, consolidate feedback and check the latest versions.

-An online proofing tool allows certain steps to be automated and the right people to be notified at the right time.
+An online proofing tool makes it possible to automate certain steps and notify the right people at the right time.
 Approval times are therefore reduced.
-These benefits enable teams to save time and limit delays.
+These benefits help teams save time and limit delays.

-Teams often spend a lot of time looking for files, checking versions or following up with stakeholders.
+Teams often spend a lot of time searching for files, checking versions or chasing stakeholders.

 With a centralised platform, all content, comments and approval histories are quickly accessible.